ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 The queue system is necessary in order to decouple, scale and avoid blocking the event producers.
 In our case, only the gateway will produce events but other producers can be plug-in later for other use cases.

 The gateway will produce a lot of events and we need a datastore that is very performant and scalable.
-There is a lot of different NoSQL databases available (MongoDB, Cassandra, DynamoDB, etc) but because this blog is focused on AWS, I decided to go for the full managed solution: DynamoDB.
+There is a lot of different NoSQL databases available (MongoDB, Cassandra, DynamoDB, etc) but because this blog is focused on AWS, I decided to go for the full managed solution: [DynamoDB](https://aws.amazon.com/dynamodb/).

-Finally, the remaining piece is which service will be in charge of persisting the events.
+Finally, the remaining piece is the service that will be in charge of persisting the events.
 [AWS Lambda](https://aws.amazon.com/lambda/) is the perfect service for that and will let you benefit of all the features of the serverless world.

 Overall, the architecture is pretty simple and here is a diagram to summarize it: